2013 Volvo S80 Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Although one reviewer says that the Volvo S80’s interior isn’t as opulent as some others in the class, most test drivers agree that the S80 offers an attractive and highly functional cabin that’s built with premium materials.
+Although one reviewer says that the 2013 Volvo S80’s interior isn’t as opulent as the interiors in some other cars in the class, most test drivers agree that the S80 offers an attractive and highly functional cabin that’s built with premium materials.

 - "The interior of the aging Volvo S80 might not be as extravagant as some of its rivals (or even as current as the more recently updated Volvo S60), but it's a fine place to spend time just the same." -- Edmunds